 We start with patience, we go within and till the end and we need to know no one else but our own self.

 P.S.
 The mundane expression of the New Moon that activates the eclipse of January the 6th will be difficult and we may witness some serious events in the next days.
 But this is another story…

 COSMOS OF ASTROLOGY MOVED TO AN UPGRADED HOSTING PACKAGE Cosmos of Astrology site has been upgraded and is now giving you quality astrology combined with speed!
-Dear readers, this is costly, therefore Cosmos needs your help to continue to provide for you, not only the best content, but also a smooth and fast reading experience.
-Not there yet.
-Please make a donation to actively support and show your appreciation!
-Thank you.
+Dear readers, Cosmos relies on your help to continue to provide for you, not only the best content, but also a smooth and fast internet experience.
+If you feel so, make a donation to actively support and show your appreciation!
+Thank you!

 THE IMPORTANCE OF AN ASTROLOGICAL READING